darkcohiba/Coding-Notes-Obsidian/Languages/Python/String Methods/capitalize().md

 txt = "hello, and welcome to my world."
 x = txt.capitalize()
 print (x)
-# Hello, and welcome to my world.
+# output Hello, and welcome to my world.
 ```